-Before you dive in to 2012 head first, perhaps this week is a good time to reflect on the year that has ended, your life as it is now, and how you would like to evolve and create your life for the year ahead.
+Before you dive in to the new year head first, perhaps this is a good time to reflect on the year that has ended, your life as it is now, and how you would like to evolve and create your life for the year ahead.

 Here are 12 very simple ways you can start that reflection process in various areas of your life.
 Grab a pen and paper to make some notes.
 This won’t take long, I promise!